 For a long time, the only person who believed Keli Vice was a writer was her mother.
 Even after earning an English degree from UCLA, then working as an editor for a Los Angeles design magazine, in public relations in the music industry and as a copywriter and digital marketing consultant in the wine industry…it still took a fair amount of time for her to realize (and then to admit) that her mother was right.
-She WAS, in fact, a writer of sorts.
+She WAS, in fact, a writer.

 Because, like so many English majors before her, there were dozens of secret chapters—the product of stolen hours devoted to fiction over the years—that were furtively hidden away on her computer, patiently waiting for “someday” to arrive.
 In reality, her Malcolm-Gladwell-esque “10,000 hours of writing” had been underway for quite some time.

 So now what?

 Realizing that individual chapters did not a novel make, in 2015 Keli set out to complete a full manuscript of her latest story idea: Shift.
 The concept for Shift began as a daydream musing: what would happen if…(well, we don’t want to give the story away here).
 And, interestingly, it didn’t necessarily begin as a YA novel.
 As the voice of young Emily Westin took control of the narrative, it simply became one.
 Read an excerpt here.

-When not glued to her computer, she is an avid reader, plays competitive tennis and leisurely golf, practices yoga, loves a glass of really excellent Pinot Noir, really wishes that books would offset em dashes with spaces on either side (AP style junkie), has finally tackled Clair de Lune on her baby grand, and abhors misplaced apostrophes, especially on Christmas card signatures.
+When not glued to her computer, she is an avid reader, a birder, plays competitive tennis and leisurely golf, practices yoga, loves a glass of really excellent Pinot Noir, really wishes that books would offset em dashes with spaces on either side (AP style junkie), has finally tackled Clair de Lune on her baby grand, and abhors misplaced apostrophes, especially on Christmas card signatures.
 She lives in the heart of Sonoma County wine country with her husband and two daughters, a pint-sized rescued cat and her beloved yellow lab Posey.

 Fun Facts About Keli: